-In this course, we will dedicate most of our time to discussing and debating the specified topics.
-Students are required to participate actively with contributions from their personal experiences, in addition to the acquired knowledge from readings and resources shared by the instructors and the insights provided by the Guest Speakers.
+The work will continue in class, with exercises and activities to work on resumes, presentations, and professional goal plans and to exercise written and verbal communication skills.
+Students are required to participate actively with contributions from their personal experiences, in addition to the acquired knowledge from readings and resources shared by the instructors and the insights provided by the guest speakers.

-Some homework will be necessary to prepare materials and questions for the Guest Speakers.
-The instructors will support this work through the OWL website and the functions Forum and Chat.
+The instructors will support this work through the OWL website and Forum and Chat functions.
 Individual and group work will be assigned to cultivate teamwork skills and let students pursue topics of interest.